Peter Arrell Browne Widener II: Final years and legacy

 In 1940, Widener published an autobiography with the title Without Drums.
 In the book, he described his gilded upbringing, referring to Lynnewood Hall as "a mausoleum".
 All royalties from the book went to the Ella Pancoast Widener Memorial Fund, which provided medical school scholarships.

 On April 20, 1948, Widener died at the age 52 at Lankenau Hospital in Bryn Mawr, Philadelphia, from a rheumatic heart condition.
 In his will, he left his estate to his family, having created trust funds for his wife and daughter, and leaving his racing farm to his son.

 Their son Peter A. B. Widener III attended the University of Kentucky, but he had to stop his studies to take over management of the family's affairs upon the death of his father in 1948.
 Their daughter Ella Widener and her husband, Cortright Weatherill (1923–1988), owned Happy Hill Farm in Newtown Township, Delaware County, Pennsylvania.
 They bred the very important sire, Raise a Native.

 After her husband's death, Gertrude Widener continued to own, breed and race Thoroughbreds with considerable success both in the United States and in France, often racing under the name Mme P.A.B.
 Widener.
-Amongst the horses trained for her by Etienne Pollet were the classic-winning fillies Hula Dancer and Right Away and Grey Dawn II.
+Among the horses trained for her by Etienne Pollet were the classic-winning fillies Hula Dancer and Right Away and Grey Dawn II.
 By the mid-1950s, Gertrude Widener was living almost full-time in Paris, and she remained there until 1968.
 At that point, her failing health led to her dispersing her racing stable and returning home to her apartment at the Lowell Hotel on East 63rd Street in New York City, where she died from cancer on February 3, 1970, aged 71.
 Her remains were returned to Philadelphia for burial in West Laurel Hill Cemetery, next to her second husband.